Efficient Regression in Metric Spaces via Approximate Lipschitz Extension: Introduction

-It is well-known that $h(x)=\M[Y\gn X=x]$ (where $\M$ is the median) minimizes $\risk(\cdot,1)$ over all integrable $h\in[0,1]^\X$ and $h(x)=\E[Y\gn X=x]$ minimizes $\risk(\cdot,2)$.
-However, these expressions are of little use as neither is computable without knowledge of $\distr$.
-To circumvent this difficulty, we minimize the empirical $L_q$-risk and assert that the latter is a good approximation of the expected risk, provided $\H$ meets certain regularity conditions.
+It is well-known that $h(x)=\M[Y\gn X=x]$ (where $\M$ is a median) minimizes $\risk(\cdot,1)$ over all integrable $h\in[0,1]^\X$ and $h(x)=\E[Y\gn X=x]$ minimizes $\risk(\cdot,2)$.
+However, these characterizations are of little practical use as neither is computable without knowledge of $\distr$.
+Hence, the standard route is to minimize the regularized empirical risk and provide generalization bounds for this procedure.
+A naive implementation of this approach requires solving a linear (or quadratic) program, which incurs a prohibitive $O(n^3)$ time complexity.